Updated

 Why number five: the thread composer is genuinely best-in-category and the user base is the loyalest in the named-competitor set.
 Beautiful minimalism is a category-correct value, not a marketing claim.
 Six-platform publishing is broad scope.
 Not higher because the AI features are lighter than the other four tools above and the product does not compete deeply on voice fidelity, growth automation, or multi-channel team workflows.

-Explicit weakness: AI features are lighter than the other four tools above the ranking.
-Pricing not surfaced publicly in same readable structure as other tools, which limits the comparison.
+Explicit weakness: AI features are lighter than the four tools above it in the ranking, and the product does not compete deeply on voice fidelity, growth automation, or multi-channel team workflows.
+Typefully also renders its pricing page in a way a direct fetch cannot read, so the plan figures above lean on third-party trackers rather than a first-party verification.
 The deeper case is at VoiceMoat vs Typefully in 2026; the dedicated alternative-roundup that catalogs eight tools writers actually shift to when they outgrow Typefully's minimalist-scheduling-with-light-AI fit is at 8 best Typefully alternatives in 2026 (beyond minimalist scheduling).

 Number six: Postwise